lieuzhenghong/programming-practice/project_talk_template.md

    - favourite project?
    - tell me about a time you had a disagreement/made a mistake ...

+Ask them why they decided to join the company.
+Ask them what they think the company could improve at.
+Ask them about a time that they messed up and how it was handled.
+Ask them how they see themselves growing at this company in the next few years.
+Ask them what they wish someone would have told them before they joined.
+Ask them if they ever think about leaving, and if they were to leave, where they would go.

 ---

 ## Board game engine

+To make it super easy to create and play any board game

 ### Brief background/motivation